krypten/ctf-workbook/htb/machines/easy/friend_zone.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```

-Getting information availabe to us:
+Enumerating the machine and we get the following information available to us in conf file:
 ```
 $ cat mysql_data.conf